-- Cloud Run for Anthos to support your serverless workloads in your Anthos environment.
+- Cloud Run for Anthos to support your serverless workloads in your GKE Enterprise environment.

 We recommend that you evaluate these services early in your migration process while you're still designing your migration.
 It's easier to adopt these services now, instead of modifying your processes and infrastructure later.
 You can start using these services immediately, or when you're ready to modernize your workloads.

 In this migration, you follow the migration framework defined in Migration to Google Cloud: Getting started.
 The framework has four phases:

 - Assessing and discovering your workloads.

 The following diagram illustrates the path of your migration journey.